twiduch/locapi/README.md

 Location associated to Country through LocationGroup and PanelProvider

-Different pricing model based on Strategy pattern applied by FactoryPattern
+Different pricing model based on Strategy pattern applied by Factory pattern